yingweiwo

 Absorption, Distribution and Excretion

-Following oral administration of salmeterol in healthy individuals, the terminal elimination half-lives of salmeterol and the xinafoate moiety are about 5.5 hours and 11-15 days, respectively.
+In healthy individuals, after oral administration of salmeterol, the terminal elimination half-lives of salmeterol and its metabolite sine benzoate are approximately 5.5 hours and 11-15 days, respectively.

 Toxicity/Toxicokinetics